 The receipt of the MIA permit for Santana allows the Company to initiate applications for other state/local permits that will be required in advance of any commercial mine production.
 These lesser permits cover activities such as water use and explosives.
-In addition, the Company is now finalizing discussions with contractors related to mining, crushing, construction, etc. While certain state and local permits are required to commence mining operations, the successful completion of the MIA-ETJ permit process allows the Company to commence all necessary earthworks and construction activities in advance of mining operations.
+While certain state and local permits are required to commence mining operations, the successful completion of the MIA-ETJ permit process allowed the Company to commence all necessary earthworks and construction activities in advance of mining operations.